 There will be a funeral mass at St. Anthony’s church at 11: 00 A.M. on Monday July 9.
 As per Ben’s request there will be no calling hours.

 In Lieu of flowers donations may be made to Hospice of Jefferson County 1398 Gotham Street Watertown, NY 13601.
 Donations may also be made to St. Anthony’s Church 850 arsenal street Watertown, NY 13601.
-Online condolences may be made at www.ClevelandFuneralHomeInc.com.To plant a tree in memory of Ben Scordo, please visit Tribute Store
+Online condolences may be made at www.ClevelandFuneralHomeInc.com.To send flowers to the family or plant a tree in memory of Ben Scordo, please visit Tribute Store

 North Country Cremation Service is proud to provide affordable funeral options for the greater Jefferson, St. Lawrence and Lewis County communities.

 North Country Cremation Service